 Knowing all this I went in to the school (our first choice) once I had received our Reception offer for this year.
 The Head Teacher was absolutely lovely and fully supported our decision and was happy for Stanley to start in Reception at CSA within her setting.
 I spent some time with her as a guest observing both a Reception class and a Year one class, which was so so helpful as the difference between the two was phenomenal and confirmed that I 100% want Stanley to start in Reception.
 I asked for a cover letter detailing her agreement as supporting evidence, so that’s one thing already ticked off the list.

-I’ll leave you with a poem that I read and loved:
+I’ll leave you all with a poem that I found and loved:

 You wanted me in school today, I should be on my way.
 But I’m fast asleep in bed, you see I’m not going, we’re not having it your way.
 I’m only 4, I want to play, That’s all I’m doing today.